-- In recognition of the provisions included in this AGREEMENT for a grievance procedure to be used for resolution of disputes, the UNION agrees that neither the UNION, its officers or agents, nor any of the employees covered by this AGREEMENT will engage in, encourage, sanction, support or suggest any strikes, slowdowns, mass absenteeism, mass use of sick leave, the willful absence from one's position, the stoppage of work or the abstinence in whole or in part of the full, faithful and proper performance of the duties of employment.
+- Section 1.
+In recognition of the provisions included in this AGREEMENT for a grievance procedure to be used for resolution of disputes, the UNION agrees that neither the UNION, its officers or agents, nor any of the employees covered by this AGREEMENT will engage in, encourage, sanction, support or suggest any strikes, slowdowns, mass absenteeism, mass use of sick leave, the willful absence from one's position, the stoppage of work or the abstinence in whole or in part of the full, faithful and proper performance of the duties of employment.
 Any violation of any provisions of this Article may be cause for disciplinary action including discharge. - Section 2.
 No lockout shall be instituted by the EMPLOYER during the life of this AGREEMENT provided Section 1 of this Article is not violated by employees or the UNION.

-ARTICLE 9 - WORK SCHEDULES
+ARTICLE 9 - WORK SCHEDULES/PREMIUM PAY

 - Section 1.
 This Article is intended only to define the normal hours of work and to provide the basis for the calculation of premium pay, if any.
-Nothing herein shall be construed as a guarantee of hours of work per day or per week. - Section 2.
-A payroll period shall be an averaged eighty (80) hours of work within a fourteen (14) calendar day period, except as may otherwise be defined in this AGREEMENT. - Section 3.
-Work shifts, work breaks, staffing schedules and the assignment of employees thereto, shall be established by the EMPLOYER.

-If changes concerning length and/or start and end of shifts for a work unit are to be made in existing full-time shifts, the EMPLOYER shall notify the UNION in advance of implementing the proposed changes and will provide the UNION the opportunity to meet and confer with respect to the proposed changes and their effect on employees.
-Such meet and confer sessions shall be conducted prior to the implementation of the change, except where an emergency or other unpredictable condition makes this impractical.
+Nothing shall be construed as a guarantee of hours of work per day or per week. - Section 2.
+A payroll period shall be eighty (80) hours of work within a fourteen (14) calendar day period, except as may otherwise be defined in this AGREEMENT. - Section 3.
+Work shifts, work breaks, staffing schedules, and the assignment of employees, shall be established by the EMPLOYER. - A. Where staffing schedules are routinely subject to change, a staffing schedule showing the regular workdays and work hours of all employees shall normally be prepared and posted at least fourteen (14) calendar days in advance of their effective date.
+Such staffing schedules, once posted, will only be modified when necessitated by unscheduled employee absences and unscheduled changes in workload.
+A temporary change in the staffing schedule of a PART-TIME or LIMITED DURATION EMPLOYEE is not a staffing schedule change for purposes of this Article.
+Employees may mutually agree to exchange days, shifts, or hours of work with the approval of their supervisor provided such change does not result in the payment of overtime or accrual of compensatory time. - B. If changes concerning length and/or start and end of shifts for a work unit are to be made in existing full-time shifts, the EMPLOYER shall notify the UNION in advance of implementing the proposed changes and will provide the UNION the opportunity to meet and confer with respect to the proposed changes and their effect on employees.
+Such meet and confer sessions shall be conducted prior to the implementation of the change, except where an EMERGENCY or other unpredictable condition makes this impractical.